GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/spe11b/Example.rst

     :end-before: <!-- SPHINX_EOS_CONST_END -->

 It is done using the `CO2BrinePhillipsThermalFluid` tag.
 It lists files that includes table generator's parameters.
-For instance, *CO2*'s density is modeled through *Span Wagner* model, while the viscosities are obtained via Fenghour model.
+For instance, *CO2*'s density is modeled through *Span Wagner* model, while the viscosities are obtained via *Fenghour* model.
 For more detail, read :ref:`CO2-EOS`.
 Their conformity to NIST values is assessed in the following plot,

-//ADD NIST COMPARISON
+.. plot:: ../inputFiles/compositionalMultiphaseFlow/benchmarks/SPE11/b/tables/plotNIST.py

+ Above is the one to one comparison with respect to pressure range used for a variety of pressures.

 ------------------------------------------------------------------------
 Flow solver